datopian/giftless/docs/source/auth-providers.md

 The `leeway` parameter allows for providing a leeway / grace time to be considered when checking expiry times, to cover for clock skew between servers.

+## GitHub Authenticator
+This authenticator lets you provide a frictionless LFS backend for existing GitHub repositories.
+It plays nicely with `git` credential helpers and allows you to use GitHub as the single authentication & authorization provider.

+### Auth details
+The authenticator uses [GitHub Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), the same ones used for cloning a GitHub repo over HTTPS.
+The provided token (passed as a `Bearer` token or a password via `Basic` HTTP auth (username is ignored)) to make a couple GitHub API calls that identify the token's identity and [its permissions](https://docs.github.com/en/rest/collaborators/collaborators?apiVersion=2022-11-28#get-repository-permissions-for-a-user) for the GitHub organization & repository.

+The GitHub repository permissions are mapped to [Giftless permissions](#permissions) in the straightforward sense that those able to write will be able to write, same with read; invalid tokens or identities with no repository access will get rejected.

+To minimize the traffic to GitHub for each LFS action, most of the auth data is being temporarily cached in memory, which mostly improves performance, but also has an impact for identities that just got granted or revoked some permissions.

+### Configuration Options
+TODO

 ## Understanding Authentication and Authorization Providers